ZainNasrullah/VGChartz-VideoGameSales-Analysis/README.md

 The goal of this project was to apply statistical analysis to one of my childhood passions: video games!
 Specifically, I wanted to investigate misconceptions in the industry in an interesting way.
-While code and the supporting analysis can be found in the Jupyter Notebook, the PowerPoint presentation is a better indicator of how I presented this data to an audience.
+While code and the supporting analysis can be found in the Jupyter Notebook, the PowerPoint presentation is a better indicator of how I presented this data to a non-technical audience.

 Additionally, here's a sample slide:
 <p align="center">